dave/wildernessprime/content/expeditions/great-himalaya-trail/gear-camping.en.md

 social_date: 2019-03-22 10:00:00 +0000
 ---

+{{% card %}}

+#### Post trail update

+We had a problem with the zip of our tent, but overall it performed well.
+The downside of a large tent like this is that it needs a lot of space to set up.
+There were several campsites where we needed to take extra time to scout out a sufficiently large spot to erect it.

+{{% /card %}}

 ![](https://res.cloudinary.com/wildernessprime/image/upload/w_800,dpr_auto/v1553069212/20170825_092334.jpg)

 We'll be sleeping in a Hyperlite Mountain Gear Ultamid 4, which is a extremely sturdy four-season pyramid tent made of ultra light DCF fabric.
 The outer tent is as basic as you can imagine - just a four-sided pyramid of single-layer DCF with nothing else.
 No floor, no inner tent, no bug protection.
 In the high mountains you don't really need an inner tent - a lightweight plastic ground sheet will do just fine.
 However in the lower elevations where bugs and torrential rain become a problem, an insert is advisable.
 We'll be taking the Hyperlite Mountain Gear Insert with DCF11 floor.
 This gives us full protection from bugs and a nice high bathtub floor that should keep us dry even in the most torrential monsoon rain.